anggoro-bimo/indonesia-coe/README.md

 The published article for this stage can be read at this link: [Medium Article](https://medium.com/@anggoro-bimo/indonesia-cup-of-excellence-exposing-indonesian-diversity-of-delicacies-through-coffee-128d6db079e3)

 While the detailed code can be checked at this link: [Numerical Features EDA Notebook](https://github.com/anggoro-bimo/indonesia-coe/blob/main/notebooks/04.%20eda_num.ipynb)

+### 5. EDA for The Categorical Features

+Now we assess the categorical features on the combined dataset from Indonesia COE.
+Several anomalies in the data's nomenclature were discovered at this point and will be fixed in consultation with the coffee expert throughout the data validation stage.

+The detailed code can be checked at this link: [Categorical Features EDA Notebook](https://github.com/anggoro-bimo/indonesia-coe/blob/main/notebooks/05.%20eda_cat.ipynb)